LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 1. [Unsupervised Learning in python](https://learn.datacamp.com/courses/unsupervised-learning-in-python) Please complete 4
 2. [Intro to NLP](https://learn.datacamp.com/courses/introduction-to-natural-language-processing-in-python) Complete 1-4

-### Notebook
+### Notebook/Program
-1. Create a markdown heading and explanation for each question in the natural_language_processing_hw.docx file under week 20.
+1. Answer each question in the natural_language_processing_hw.docx file under week 20.
+Document as needed.
-2. Put the code answer for each question under the markdown heading.
-3. Upload your completed notebook to github and submit the link to Canvas.
+2. Upload your completed repo to github and submit the link to Canvas.

 ### Optional Reading